 Ground-based Anti-Aircraft systems are pretty boring compared to sleek and sophisticated jet fighters going missile-to-missile, but planes are expensive to manufacture and pilots are expensive to train and difficult to replace, especially the best ones.
 A well-utilized Surface-To-Air missile network and anti-aircraft artillery is a very cost-effective way to establish air dominance, as both the Vietnam War and the Yom Kippur War proved.
 This is primarily the reason why stealth aircraft are becoming popular, because many nations are shrinking their Air Forces and widening the use of their ground-to-air systems.

 The Infantry.
 As noted by Robert Heinlein, while technology may evolve to include incredibly dangerous tanks, bombs, aircraft carriers, missiles, nuclear weapons, and everything else that can conceivably kill a thousand people inside a nanosecond, there has only ever been one branch of Armed Forces remarkable in its consistency; a man, trained or untrained, between fourteen and fifty years of age, and a weapon in his hand.
-This man, or in recent times this woman, has endured the scorching jungles of Tenochtitlan, and the unbearable hell of Stalingrad.
+This man (and occasionally, this woman) has endured the scorching jungles of Tenochtitlan, and the unbearable hell of Stalingrad.
 When a Tank rolls across his path, he puts a bit of fuel in a bottle, sets a light, and throws it underneath.
 When a plane flies overhead, he finds a ridge and hides under it.
 When poison gas lands near him, he pisses on his handkerchief and covers his mouth.
 He can fight in damn near any conditions, run on, in comparison to other forms of warfare, miniscule amounts of fuel, cross any terrain, in time, and defeat any foe given enough of him.
 He is the Duckfoot, the Mehmet, the Tommy, the average infantry soldier.
 He is the most boring arm of any Armed Force, to the point that many of its members are forced to be there.
-But, boy, is he the most practical
+But, boy, is he the most practical.

 "You can bomb it, you can strafe it, you can cover it with poison, you can turn it into glass, but you don't own it unless your infantry's on it and the other guy's isn't."